Do you want to know something about Google?

 3. By default settings, all the data is selected to be downloaded.
 So, simply click “Select None” on the top right to uncheck all the boxes.

 4. The next step is to check the items you want to download.
 For example, I checked the Gmail box.
-By clicking on the little drop-down arrow, you can further customise the download settings.
+By clicking on the little drop-down arrow, you can further customize the download settings.

 5. Once you’ve made a selection of items you want to download, scroll down and click “Next.”